DeBraid/investing-notes/a16z-balaji-marc-ideas-and-startups-2016.md

 A legitimizing event.
 Customers feel like they can understand the business and be more comfortable buying as a result.

-Having stock creates value that you can leverage, it is a currency to be used.
+Having stock creates value that you can leverage, it is a currency to be used (for M&A perhaps).

 Number of public companies peaked in 1997.
 Now down by 2/3rds (most companies go out of business).

 Historically tech IPOs were individuals, now it's mostly funds.
 This is a sign of less speculation in technology.

+Staying private means bigger, more audacious projects.

+Going public means discipline and rigor of 12-week corporate springs (reporting, analysts, etc).

+### Future of Raising Capital

+DAO -- new experimental method for financing (maybe 5-10 years out from mainstream adoption).

+### Bitcoin

+BTC is a fundamental technology.
+We're in the TROUGH of the Gartner Hype Cycle, turns out its really hard to work with this emergent technology.

+Blockchain is at the top the of hype cycles.
+Implementations have been limited.

+Another way to find value is to look in the dumpster (cigar butts).
+Things that have been written-off could revive as the hype cycle propagates.
+Do a start up

+### AI / VR / ML /